eosull/Portfolio-Project-3/README.md

 Using a command-line interface, the user can select rows and columns to guess where the computer's ships are positioned.
 Each time the user makes a guess the board is updated and the user is informed of whether they scored a hit or a miss.
-This continues until either the user or the computer sinks all of their opponents ships and therefore win the game.
+This continues until either the user or the computer sinks all of their opponent's ships and win the game.

 ## User Experience & Game Goals
 - The aim as a developer was: